bikeshaving/crank/website/guides/06-working-with-typescript.md

 }
 ```

-`Element` is just the type returned by JSX/`createElement`.
+`Element` is just the type returned by JSX expressions/`createElement`.
 As you can see, you still have to modify the return type of functions based on whether the function is async or a generator.
 You can also use the type `Child` which represents any valid value in an element tree.

 ```tsx
 function *SyncGen(): Generator<Child> {